TatianaSnisarenko/taskbridge-api/docs/PROJECT_STANDARDS.md

 [← Back to README](../README.md)

-This document defines engineering standards for TeamUp Backend.
+This document defines engineering standards for TaskBridge API.
 It is intended for all contributors and keeps implementation and review expectations consistent.

 ## Scope